carochab/Cantine-main/README.md

-# Bienvenue sur le site de la cantine Lo Garric
+# Welcome on the Cantine Lo Garric Site

-## Technos utilisées
+## Technologies used

 + HTML, CSS
 + Bootstrap
 + Python, flask

-## Pour lancer le site web :
+## To launch the website :

 export FLASK_APP=main
 flask run

-Il est nécessaire de posséder les modules *pandas*, *flask*, *flask_login* et *flask_bcrypt*
+It is necessary to have the modules *pandas*, *flask*, *flask_login* et *flask_bcrypt*

 ## Comptes
-Voici plusieurs comptes pour jouer avec la base de données
+Here are several accounts to play with the database

 Admin
 identifiant : admin
 MDP : admin

-Enseignant
+Teacher
 identifiant : jneymar
 MDP : jneymar

-Representant
+Legal representative
 identifiant : gartalle
 MDP : test

-Il y a d'autres comptes disponibles dans /documents/cantine.sql

-## Date du jour
-Il est possible de changer la date actuelle
-avec la fonction choixDate() ligne 96 dans le main.py afin de faire des tests sur une année scolaire (Aout/Année N - Juillet/Année N+1 )